Michael-xoxo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody :
 This file executes a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+8-James_Bond :
+This file executes a script that gives all permissions to other users and none to the owner and group